 There are many different types of mouse traps on the market & I think by now I have tried almost all of them.

-Which is the Best Mouse Trap for you?
+Which is the Best Type Mouse Trap?

 1. Electric Mouse Traps

 To be successful, you should use several of these traps.
 You want to kill the mice as fast as possible!
 Placing three or more of these units in strategic locations is a very effective strategy.

 - The unit is enclosed in plastic, so you don’t have to see or touch the dead mouse if you don’t want to.